commerce-docs/PlayPI/README.md

 ## The future of Adobe Commerce frontend components

-If nothing else, this project should demonstrate just how hard it is to create good frontend components!
-And frontend **commerce components** are even harder, and far more complex.
+If nothing else, this project should show just how hard it is to create good frontend e-commerce components and how many are involved in even the simplest of single-page apps.

-But someone has to do it.
-And do it right!
-That's exactly what we're doing here at Adobe.
-We currently have several teams working on our next generation of storefront components along with the SDK tools to build them...
+Here at Adobe, we are hard at work, actively solving the complexity of e-commerce frontends.
+We currently have several teams working on the next generation of frontend components along with the framework and SDK tools to build them...
 Stay tuned!